oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mandatory.md

 ## Mandatory Tests

-Mandatory tests MUST NOT fail at a valid CSAF document.
+Mandatory tests SHALL NOT fail at a valid CSAF document.
-A program MUST handle a test failure as an error.
+A program SHALL handle a test failure as an error.